pyfra/Latex-Templates/README.md

 1) a quick reference for codes I have used in the past
 2) an inspiration to decide what format to use

-I will try to update it everytime I stumble on something that it seems itneresting.
+I will try to update it everytime I stumble on something that it seems interesting.